ABOUT CAPERNAUM

 Why did you choose to become a therapist?

-I chose to become a therapist because I’ve always enjoyed working with children, and when I was completing my undergraduate degree, I realized I wanted to do some sort of therapy with children.
-I was introduced to occupational therapy during undergrad where I saw a sensory gym, and I was hooked!
-I love how play was utilized to help children meet milestones, and it was made clear to me that this is what I wanted to do.
+I chose to become a therapist because I’ve always enjoyed working with children, and while completing my undergraduate degree, I realized I wanted to pursue some form of therapy with children.
+I was introduced to occupational therapy during undergrad when I visited a sensory gym and was hooked!
+I love how play was used to help children meet milestones, and it became clear to me that this is what I wanted to do.

 What made you desire to become a Capernaum team member?